ryanlowdermilk/dynamicsax2012_robin_rpa/README.md

 5. Click 'Run'

 ## Notes
-- This will not work if you have unreconcilled transations.
+- This will not work if you have unreconcilled transactions.
 First reconcile your transactions and then run this.
+- Upon running the automation, ensure you do not touch your mouse or keyboard.